 After the Khmer Rouge captured Phnom Penh on April 17, 1975, they began moving an estimated 1 million people – even hospital patients – from the capital into the countryside to create a communist agrarian utopia.

-After a court clerk read information about the background of the Khmer Rouge and the three defendants – Nuon Chea, Khieu Samphan, and Leng Sary – Nuon Chea defended the notoriously brutal former movement.
+After a court clerk read information about the background of the Khmer Rouge and the three defendants – Nuon Chea, Leng Sary, and Khieu Samphan – Nuon Chea defended the notoriously brutal former movement.
 He was the Number Two leader behind the late Pol Pot.
 Chea said:

 “I don’t want the next generation to misunderstand history.
-I don’t want them to believe the Khmer Rouge are bad people, are criminal.
+I don’t want them to believe the Khmer Rouge are criminals and bad people.
 Nothing is true about that.”

 In a speech lasting more than an hour Nuon Chea, laid the blame for the war crimes, genocide, and crimes against humanity, with Cambodia’s neighbour Vietnam.

-In the years preceding the Khmer Rouge’s “liberation” of Phnom Penh in April 1975, Nuon Chea said the Vietnamese operated a “puppet” movement posing as a Cambodian-led communist party.
+In years preceding the Khmer Rouge’s April 1975 “liberation” of Phnom Penh, Nuon Chea said the Vietnamese operated a “puppet” movement posing as a Cambodian communist party.

 The trial of the three most senior surviving leaders of Cambodia’s genocidal Khmer Rouge regime began in November.
 Nuon Chea was the right-hand man of the Maoist regime’s supreme leader Pol Pot, who died of natural causes in 1998.

-The former leaders, now all in their eighties, face charges including genocide and crimes against humanity.
+The former leaders, now in their eighties, face charges including genocide and crimes against humanity.
 The Khmer Rouge regime fell in 1979, and the process of trying its senior figures has taken many years.
-In the mid 1990s Cambodia originally asked the United Nations and the international community to help set up a tribunal to investigate the genocide.
+In the mid 1990s, Cambodia originally asked the United Nations and the international community to set up a tribunal to investigate the genocide.